troclaux/notes/kubernetes.md

 - service: exposes those pods on port 80, optionally as a cloud load‑balancer if your environment supports it

 ## networking

+- every pod in a kubernetes cluster hass a unique internal-to-k8s IP address
+- pods within the same node or across different nodes can easily communicate
+- ip address of a pod != ip address of the node it's running on

 - pod-to-pod communication: all pods within the cluster can communicate directly with each other
   - each pod has its own private ip